KrisTiyanNik99/JavaApps/README.md

 Test Project 2:

-The purpose of this directory is to experiment and test various concepts before implementing them in real projects.
+The purpose of this directory is to experiment and primitive test various concepts before implementing them in real projects.
 It serves as a sandbox environment where I can explore different approaches and ensure their effectiveness before integrating them into larger-scale applications.

 ## Future Plans
 I intend to continue expanding this repository by adding more Java applications that demonstrate my proficiency in software development.
 These applications will cover a wide range of functionalities, showcasing my versatility and adaptability as a developer.